STMRum/reproducible_research/README.md

 #### Observation #2.
 In the limit $`t \to \infty`$, $`N(t) \to K`$

-When t tends to infinity, the size of the population is equal to a constant number, the carrying capacity.
+When $t$ tends to infinity, the size of the population is equal to a constant number, the carrying capacity.

 To show this, we take the limit of $N(t)$ as $`t \to \infty`$,